thecodingcouple/trijam-167/README.md

 ## Synopsis

-Animal Sounds Simon-like game where players must listen carefully to the order in which the animal sounds are made.
+Animal Sounds is a Simon-like game where players must listen carefully to the order in which the animal sounds are made.

 Click the buttons in the correct sequence to win the game!
 [Play it here.](https://thecodingcouple.github.io/trijam-167/)